tc39/notes/es6/2014-04/apr-9.md

 WH: Calculating the sine might be parallelizable, but are the lookup of the name and object used to invoke it parallelizable?
 My biggest concerns are with the glue stuff such as variable and object accesses, which might hit a proxy, observer, or whatnot.

-RH: It’s a QoS issue.
+RH: It's a QoS issue.
 Start with everything blacklisted, then let implementations figure out what to optimize/whitelist.

 WH: If I dont know what the impl does, what am i allowed to do to stay in this efficient realm